munshyn/animel-game/README.md

 # animel-game

-This project is about choosing the right food for their respective animal.
+This project is to showcase for new students the power of JS and CSS.
+Additional CSS framework used: NES CSS

 ## Recommended IDE Setup